SLorant/Mage-Terra/README.md

 ## Getting Started

-To run MageTerra locally, follow these steps:
+To run Mage Terra locally, follow these steps:

 1. Clone the repository: